plenoptic-org/plenoptic_presentations/2025-05-16_vss-symposium/slides.md

 ## Billy Broderick
 ### <!-- .element: style="margin-bottom:5%" --> slides: https://vss.plenoptic.org

-#note: today I'm going to talk about plenoptic, a python library for synthesizing the model-optimized visual stimuli we're talking about it in this session. but first, I'm going to step back a bit
+#note: today I'm going to talk about plenoptic, a python library for synthesizing the model-optimized visual stimuli we're talking about it in this session.

 ---